(update 01 December 2019)

 Piemonte (and Langhe) isn’t a city but rather a region of northern Italy.
 Arguably, it is one of the most elegant regions of Italy that also acts as a collective municipality overseeing the Barolo and Barbaresco wines.
 My heart has always been drawn to Venice and Rome but the tranquility of the Piemonte region could very well become my third home!

-I may have stumbled upon the most amazing, and charming, and inviting hotel in the Langhe region that I am honestly afraid to share because I don’t want to be turned away: the Locanda Marchesi Alfieri (http://www.marchesialfieri.it/eng/).
+I may have stumbled upon the most amazing, and charming, and inviting hotel in the Langhe region that I am honestly afraid to share because I don’t want to be turned away: the Locanda Marchesi Alfieri (http://www.marchesialfieri.it/eng/) (closest to ASTI or ALBA).
 I am literally in love with this hotel.
 I didn’t want to leave and when I moved to another hotel that I wasn’t happy with, all I could say was that I wanted to return to the Marchesi Alfieri.
-I will return every year if I can, and have already started planning my 2019 visit!

 De Felicin (http://www.felicin.it/en/) is, without a doubt, my second favourite restaurant in the Piemonte region and I would insist that you spend two nights in this part of Italy, just to enjoy.
 The owner and chef, Nino, is amazing and so incredibly knowledgeable for all diners.
 On my visit, he suggested that he make various antipasti and, if we were still hungry, to order a pasta dish.
 We weren’t still hungry!
 The antipasti were each unique, tasty, and not too big which can be a welcomed respite from the sometimes heavy pasta that you can find in the Piemonte region.
 And not to be missed is the wine cellar: what a site for both the wine aficionado and the newbie!
 Put this one on your list!